uqee/coretechs-stackedit-workspace/TermsAndConditions.md.md

 4.4.
 To the fullest extent permitted by applicable law, under no circumstances, shall we or our officers, directors, employees, shareholders, parents, subsidiaries, affiliates, agents, partners, or licensors, be liable for any injury, loss, claim, damage or any indirect, incidental, special, punitive or consequential damages of any kind, or any damages whatsoever, including, without limitation, damages for loss of income, use, data, goodwill or other intangibles, whether or not advised of the possibility of such damages, and on any theory of liability (including negligence), arising out of or in connection with:

-- Your use or inability to use the Services;
+- your use or inability to use the Services;
-- Data or services received through or advertised on the Website;
+- data or services received through or advertised on the Website;
-- Information received through the Website;
+- information received through the Website;
-- Mistakes, omissions, interruptions, suspension, termination, deletion of files or e-mail, damages to computer systems or equipment or other property, loss of data, unauthorized access to or alteration of your transmissions or data, loss of property, errors, defects, viruses, delays in operation or transmission, or any failure of performance with respect to the Services, including, without limitation, those that result from acts of god, communication failures, theft, destruction, or unauthorized access to the our records, programs or services;
+- mistakes, omissions, interruptions, suspension, termination, deletion of files or e-mail, damages to computer systems or equipment or other property, loss of data, unauthorized access to or alteration of your transmissions or data, loss of property, errors, defects, viruses, delays in operation or transmission, or any failure of performance with respect to the Services, including, without limitation, those that result from acts of god, communication failures, theft, destruction, or unauthorized access to the our records, programs or services;
-- Statements or conduct of any third party on the Services;
+- statements or conduct of any third party on the Services;
-- Any other matter relating to the Services.
+- any other matter relating to the Services.

 4.5.
 We shall be not liable for information technology problems caused by the operation of equipment used by you or other players to access the Website or for malfunctions in the operation of your Internet-provider or Internet-provider of other players.